Taipei for Digital Nomads

 There is a very active Meetup community in Taipei.
 Pretty much everyone I got to know here, I either met at a Meetup, or I met through someone that I met at a Meetup.

-While there are some events centred around alcohol, they are in the minority with hiking and outdoor activity groups, fitness groups, and language exchange groups being much more popular.
-I attended the weekly event of the Language Friendship consistently while in Taipei.
-Each event attracted up to sixty people, with some regular attendees and some new people each week, so was a really great resource to get to know people.
-If that doesn't look your kind of thing, there are many other groups to try.
+While there are some events centred around alcohol, they are in the minority with hiking and outdoor activity groups, fitness groups, and language exchange groups being much more prevalent.
+I've attended many of the events from the Hiking, Cycling, Fun Activities and Social Events group consistently for both of my visits to Taipei.
+Some of these attract upwards of sixty attendees, so it really is a great way to get to know people.

-The only real downside I found is that almost every group has its events on the weekend (usually Saturday).
-On weekdays there isn't so much going on.
+The only real downside is that almost every group has its events on the weekend (usually Saturday).
+On weekdays there isn't that much going on.

 At a hiking Meetup on the Qingtiangang Grassland.